Vicki Sue Robinson: Later career

-Robinson regained some publicity from Gloria Estefan's 1994 version of "Turn the Beat Around".
+Robinson regained publicity from Gloria Estefan's 1994 version of "Turn the Beat Around".
 The success of the Estefan single inspired Robinson to re-record the song for the B-side of her 1995 single, "For Real".
-This led to TV appearances on a number of talk shows as well as some recording, film, and stage projects.
-Firstly, she provided backing vocals on RuPaul's 1996 album Foxy Lady, where the two of them also recorded a duet.
+That led to TV appearances on a number of talk shows as well as recording, film, and stage projects.
+She provided backing vocals on RuPaul's 1996 album Foxy Lady, where the two of them also recorded a duet.
 Then, in 1997, she recorded the song "House of Joy" for DJ/producer Junior Vasquez, which became Robinson's first and only hit single in the United Kingdom.
 She then recorded the song "My Stomp, My Beat" for the film Chasing Amy.
-In October of that same year Robinson played herself on Comedy Central's mock TV documentary Unauthorized Biography: Milo, Death of a Supermodel.
-A resurgence of interest in disco music by the mid-1990s led Robinson, along with fellow disco veterans KC and the Sunshine Band, Thelma Houston, Gloria Gaynor and The Village People to embark on a well-received world tour.
+In October 1997, Robinson played herself on Comedy Central's mock TV documentary Unauthorized Biography: Milo, Death of a Supermodel.
+A resurgence of interest in disco music in the mid-1990s led Robinson and fellow disco veterans KC and the Sunshine Band, Thelma Houston, Gloria Gaynor, and the Village People to embark on a well-received world tour.

-Upon returning to the U.S. in 1999, Robinson returned to her roots in theatre by performing in an off-Broadway musical titled Vicki: Behind The Beat, which was semi-autobiographical in nature and featured her hit songs, along with her best-known jingles.
+After returning to the U.S. in 1999, Robinson returned to her roots in theatre by performing in an Off-Broadway musical titled Vicki: Behind The Beat which was semi-autobiographical in nature, and featured her hit songs and her best-known jingles.
 The play was a continuation of her popular cabaret show.
-In June of that year she provided the track "Pokémon (Dance Mix)" from the Pokémon 2.B.A.
+In June of that year, she provided the track "Pokémon (Dance Mix)" from the Pokémon 2.B.A.
 Master soundtrack for the English dub of the Pokémon anime.
-Three months later, in September, Robinson released her final single, "Move On", which reached #18 on Billboard's Dance Chart.
-During that same month, she was forced to withdraw from her Off-Broadway show due to poor health.
-However, before her illness became terminal, Robinson undertook the role of a fairy godmother in the independent film Red Lipstick, which was released on April 16, 2000.
+In September, Robinson released her final single, "Move On", which reached #18 on Billboard's Dance Chart.
+Also in September, she was forced to withdraw from her Off-Broadway show due to poor health.
+However during her illness, Robinson undertook the role of a fairy godmother in the independent film Red Lipstick, which was released on April 16, 2000.